This is the anti-slavery policy of Sabio Ltd and its group companies (“us”, “we”, “our”).

 2.1 The board of directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.

-2.2 The Legal and Human Resources departments have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal procedures.
+2.2 The Legal and People departments have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal procedures.

 2.3 Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy.
-Guidance on the policy can be obtained from the Legal and Human Resources teams.
+Guidance on the policy can be obtained from the Legal and People teams.

 3. COMPLIANCE WITH THIS POLICY